 Pupils must not under any circumstances give lifts in cars or on motorcycles to another pupil without the explicit and advance consent of BOTH sets of parents.
-The driver's parents must complete the form available from the Head of Year.
 In the case of regular lifts, the driver must ask the recipient's parents to write to the Head of Year.
 Under no circumstances should any vehicle be used to carry more passengers than are covered by the insurance policy.